gmc-code/PC-microbit-micropython/docs/sound/music.rst

             .. tab-item:: Q1

-                Play the 5 notes: c, e, g, e, c with a tempo of 120, 180 and 240bpm without a for loop.
+                Play the 5 notes: c, e, g, e, c with a tempo of 120, 180 and 240bpm without a for-loop.

                 .. code-block:: python